asdq/multithreaded_cache_demo/std/demo/cache/README.md

     void thread_init();
     void thread_end();

-The cache is actually implemented in 'db_cache_t' which performs almost all the tasks:
+The cache performs almost the following tasks:

  - find data in the cache: method locate()
  - add new data in the cache: method add()